jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 problem, as I brought up in point #2.
 Racism as practiced by the non-racists.

-You don't need to be prejudiced to exhibit racist behavior.
+You don't need to be prejudiced or have racial resentment to exhibit racist behavior.

 Racism is how one treats _aggregate_ groups of people, as they exist _in the aggregate_.
-Many people misconceive of this, and erroneously believe you need prejudiced, personal invective against specific individuals to be racist or be in a position of power to be racist.
-Unfortunately, this lets too many people off the hook.
+Many people misconceive of this, and erroneously believe you need to have prejudiced, personal invective against specific individuals to be racist or be in a position of power to be racist.
+Unfortunately, this lets too many people off the hook, which explains why black people suffers from racism even when surrounded with white people of good will.
 After all, most people, perhaps including you, dear reader, fulfill social roles where we have little power over anyone else.
 The only power most have is in the voting booth and through who you associate with, what